temach/k8s-training/README.md

 serverTLSBootstrap: true
 ```

-This time its not possible to use IaC via kubeadm, as ConfigMap will not get updated.
+This time its not possible to use IaC via kubeadm, as ConfigMap will not get updated (I tried it with something like "kubeadm init phase kubelet-start --config /root/kubeadm-config.yaml").
 Must manually update config map and each kubelet config and restart it, just as documentation says.

+Another doc on how to update kubelet config: https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-reconfigure/#applying-kubelet-configuration-changes

 Added "serverTLSBootstrap: true" next to "rotateCertificates: true":
 ```